HDInnovations/UNIT3D-Community-Edition/DOCKER.md

 ## docker-compose.yml

+All commands are handled by the `docker.sh` wrapper script.

-For a quick-start setup simply run `make` from the project root.
+For a quick-start setup simply run `./docker.sh install` from the project root.

-    make
+    ./docker.sh install

+This command only needs to be run once unless you have custom builds.

+Then bring up the services.

+    ./docker.sh up

+To see the logs you can run `logs`

+    ./docker.sh logs
+    ...
+    app_1          | Seeded:  MediaLanguagesSeeder (1.78 seconds)
+    app_1          | Seeding: ResolutionsTableSeeder
+    app_1          | Seeded:  ResolutionsTableSeeder (0.01 seconds)
+    app_1          | Database seeding completed successfully.
+    app_1          | Configuration cache cleared!
+    app_1          | [27-Jul-2020 12:20:59] NOTICE: fpm is running, pid 713
+    app_1          | [27-Jul-2020 12:20:59] NOTICE: ready to handle connections

-This will ask a couple questions and then configure and start the services.
+This will ask a couple questions and then build and configure the services.

-If you receive an error related to not being able to connect to mariadb, run the command again.
-The mariadb instance may not have been fully initialized yet.

 Connect to a mysql shell

-    make sql
+    ./docker.sh sql

 Connect to one of the services shells

-    make shell_{app,http,mariadb,echo-server}
+    ./docker.sh run {app,http,mariadb,echo-server} bash

 Start the services

-    make start
+    ./docker.sh up

 Stop the services

-    make stop
+    ./docker.sh down

 ## Build Image

 You can build the image `unit3d_app:latest` via:

-    make app
+    ./docker.sh build